Volunteer Bond Program

 Why is there a volunteer bond when parents already pay a registration fee?

 Canmore Minor Hockey fees are quite low compared to other minor hockey associations.
-The fees also get a player access to skills development, power skating, and other benefits at no additional charge, whereas these perks are typically extra in other associations.
+The fees also include player access to skills development, power skating, and other benefits at no additional charge, whereas these perks are typically extra in other associations.
 The diagram below shows how much of the program is paid for by registration fees alone, and how much of the program depends on funding obtained through volunteering.

 As is shown above, registration fees alone account for less than half of the Canmore Minor Hockey program funding.
 For too many years, the volunteering component has been done by the same 5% of members.
 Having 5% of the membership do 100% of the work is not sustainable for Canmore Minor Hockey, and ultimately puts the program quality at risk, as people burn out.
 The Volunteer Bond Program is a necessary measure to ensure that this volunteer load is spread more equally throughout the membership.
 It is also meant to create a community of shared ownership among the members, which is a healthy one for any association.